 With this in mind, the goal was to create an accessible and inclusive design that works for a wide audience, with sufficient contrast between text and background colours to ensure legibility of the text.

-The new visual identity applied to printed and digital communication
+The visual identity applied to printed and digital communication

 Back to Top